Skip to content

 Using Google Analytics 4 (GA4) comparisons to analyze a single Foleon Doc

-When you’ve successfully connected Google Analytics to a project, you’ll notice that Analytics gathers and compiles all metrics from all Foleon Docs within that project.
+After you’ve successfully connected Google Analytics to a project, you’ll notice that Analytics gathers and compiles all metrics from all Foleon Docs within that project.
 In this article, we’ll explain how to analyze individual Foleon Docs using comparisons in Google Analytics.

 💡 If you’re looking for information about connecting Google Analytics to Foleon, read our article Set up Google Analytics 4 (GA4) for your Docs.